Playa Del Carmen Yucatan Peninsula, Mexico Travel Guide

 For authentic and affordable eats, venture away from the main tourist strip.

 Offer fresh produce, meats, and some prepared foods.
-A local shopping and eating experience.
+A local retail and eating experience.

 Provides an authentic glimpse into daily life.

-Newer additions, offering diverse food stalls under one roof with a communal dining atmosphere.
+Newer additions, offering diverse food stalls under one roof with a shared the atmosphere for dining.

 Authentic pizzerias and pasta.